PahulBagga/My-first-got-demo/README.md

 # My-first-got-demo
-updatind demo
 This is my demo
-Update my first demo
+Update my first demo<br>
+updating my demo to understand